Introduction to niche podcast sponsorship revenue

 In this version, engagement is a planning input rather than a direct multiplier.
 That is still useful.
 It acts as a reality check on whether the CPM you entered feels credible for the warmth of your audience, the consistency of your publishing, and the trust your host reads actually carry.

-How often should I revisit my pricing?
+How often should I revisit podcast pricing?

 Review it whenever downloads shift materially, when you add a meaningful distribution channel such as YouTube or a newsletter, or when you gain new proof such as case studies, conversion data, or stronger renewal history.
 Many shows do a light pricing review every quarter so they can adjust without surprising repeat sponsors.